RomainVandemaele/RomainVandemaele/README.md

 - 👯 I’m looking for an intership in software engineering android or others 🤝;
 - 🤔 I’m not too bad with algorithms;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I have a degree in civil engineering;
+- ⚡️ Fun-Fact: I have a degree in computer science;
 - 📫 How to reach me: romain.v@live.be;

 **Languages and Tools:**